“Want to work from home during COVID-19?”

 Yes, you’ve heard me.

-If you want to make a real difference on this planet, don’t hide behind soundproof walls selling stuff no one needs.
-Get out there and start helping the poor, the homeless, and the ones without a voice.
+If you really want to make a difference on this planet, don’t hide behind soundproof walls selling stuff no one needs.
+Get out there and start helping the poor, the sick, the homeless, the marginalized, and the ones without a voice.
 They need you more than Disney does.

 2. There’s no money in voice-overs.